OFFERS! offer image Get Expert-crafted assignments

 During weekdays, your tutor will aim to respond within 48 hours to questions on the module content.

-The Module Leader is Greg Barnes, whose email is g.r.barnes@leedsbeckett.ac.uk .
-Also teaching on the module is Ella Smith who is available on E.Smith@leedsbeckett.ac.uk
+The Module Leader is Greg Barnes, whose email is g.r.barnes@leedsbeckett.ac.uk.
+Also teaching on the module is Ella Smith, who is available at E.Smith@leedsbeckett.ac.uk

 All answers to common questions regarding assessment will be posted on MyBeckett for the benefit of everyone.
 Please carefully read this module handbook before emailing the tutor.